Premium pet food out of conviction - out of love for animals!

 Greg

-The placement opportunities for beagles from the laboratory vary: While young, healthy dogs find a new home quite quickly, it is often more difficult for older companions who may already have previous illnesses.
+The chances of finding homes for Beagles bred in laboratories vary: While young, healthy dogs can find a new home quite quickly, it is often more difficult for older dogs who may already have pre-existing conditions.

 Birthday